ambiyansyah-risyal/klayengo/README.md

 ## Donate

-If you find Klayengo useful and would like to support its continued development, consider making a donation.
-Your support helps maintain the project, add new features, and provide timely bug fixes.
+Klayengo is a free and open-source project that I maintain in my spare time.
+If you've found it helpful and would like to show your appreciation, here are some ways you can support the project:

-### 💰 **Support Options**
+### � **Ways to Support**

 #### PayPal
 [![PayPal](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://paypal.me/ambiyansyah)